dwest1507/nietzsche-chat/README.md

 ## ✨ Features

-- **RAG-Powered**: Retrieves relevant passages from Nietzsche's works to ground responses
+- **Phase 2 Advanced RAG System**: Multi-query retrieval + contextual compression
 - **19 Complete Works**: Including *Thus Spake Zarathustra*, *Beyond Good and Evil*, *The Genealogy of Morals*, and more
-- **Authentic Voice**: Carefully crafted prompts to capture Nietzsche's bold, aphoristic style
+- **Maximum Authenticity**: Low temperature (0.3) and explicit grounding ensure faithfulness
 - **Free to Use**: Powered by Groq's free Llama 3.1 API (no cost!)
-- **Source Citations**: View the exact passages used to generate each response
+- **Source Citations**: View the exact (compressed) passages used to generate each response
+- **Quality Over Speed**: Advanced pipeline trades 2-3x slower responses for significantly higher quality

 ## 🚀 Quick Start